How to Calculate Minimum Sample Size using Google Sheets

 Why This Matters

-Testing without a valid sample size risks chasing false positives or missing real opportunities.
+Testing without a valid, large enough sample size risks chasing false positives or missing real opportunities, making it essential to ensure reliable results.
 This method gives you a clear, repeatable way to ensure your tests, CRO or otherwise, are statistically grounded without needing advanced software or a stats degree.

 Testing Without Rigor Is Just Noise

 Running A/B tests without calculating statistical significance is like flipping a coin and calling it strategy.
-If you want your wins to hold up and your decisions to scale you need a clear, consistent approach to validating your results.
+If you want your wins to hold up and your decisions to scale, you need a clear, consistent approach to validating your results—proper analysis is essential for ensuring your findings are robust and reliable.

 This method using Google Sheets gives you that clarity.
 No need for expensive platforms or complex analytics stacks.
 Just a few basic inputs and a calculator anyone can use.
+Tests should be carefully conducted to ensure statistical validity.
 That is the difference between casual testing and true KPI optimization.

 The best part?
-Once this process becomes muscle memory, your team stops asking “Did it win?” and starts asking “Does the data hold up?” and that is when real growth begins.
+Once this process becomes muscle memory, your team stops asking “Did it win?” and starts asking “Does the data hold up?”
+Results can be compared across tests to ensure consistency, which increases certainty in your decision-making—and that is when real growth begins.

 Other Calculations Worth Adding